NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Results

 This rescaling implies that solitons with the renormalized energy density represent nucleons, such that in nuclear matter the quark cores (now replicating the nucleon) adjust to match the effective nucleon energy density ${\varepsilon}_{QC,\chi} \equiv M_N^* \rho_N$ with the in-medium effective nucleon mass $M^*_N$.

 With this procedure, a density-dependent EoS is constructed directly from microscopic soliton profiles.
-At low baryon densities $\rho_N$, the small bulk energy density $\varepsilon_{QC}$ corresponds to soliton configurations at large distances $r_{QC}$, where the local pressure becomes negative, as illustrated in \cref{fig:EoS_Eqc_compare}.
-In \cref{fig:Cs2_energy_EQC}, we display the evolution of the squared speed of sound ($c^2_s=\dv{p}{\varepsilon}$) for different EoSs of \cref{fig:EoS_Eqc_compare}.
-The results of \cref{fig:EoS_Eqc_compare,fig:Cs2_energy_EQC} demonstrate that a consistent treatment of chiral symmetry restoration produces a stiff soliton-based EoS (i.e, $p_{QC,\chi}(\varepsilon_{QC,\chi})$) compared to the vacuum soliton EoS (i.e, $p_{\rm slt,\chi}(\varepsilon_{\rm slt,\chi})$) and in quantitative agreement with established high-density NS models.
+At low baryon densities $\rho_N$, the small bulk energy density $\varepsilon_{QC}$ corresponds to soliton configurations at large distances $r_{QC}$, where the local pressure becomes negative, as illustrated in Fig.~\ref{fig:EoS_Eqc_compare}.
+In Fig.~\ref{fig:Cs2_energy_EQC}, we display the evolution of the squared speed of sound ($c^2_s=\frac{dp}{d\varepsilon}$) for different EoSs of Fig.~\ref{fig:EoS_Eqc_compare}.
+The results of Fig.~\ref{fig:EoS_Eqc_compare} and Fig.~\ref{fig:Cs2_energy_EQC} demonstrate that a consistent treatment of chiral symmetry restoration produces a stiff soliton-based EoS (i.e, $p_{QC,\chi}(\varepsilon_{QC,\chi})$) compared to the vacuum soliton EoS (i.e, $p_{\rm slt,\chi}(\varepsilon_{\rm slt,\chi})$) and in quantitative agreement with established high-density NS models.